 The ability to access a choice of all the biggest clouds is the cornerstone of this new environment.

-- Public Cloud - where a service provider makes resources, such as compute, third party virtual machines (VMs), applications or storage, available to the general public over the internet.
+Where a service provider makes resources, such as compute, third party virtual machines (VMs), applications or storage, available to the general public over the internet.
 Public cloud services may be free or on a pay-per-usage model.
 The public cloud has provided an example of supporting changing requirements with ease, with immediate responsiveness to change requests and performance modifications.

-- Private Cloud – end users experience the same ease of use offered in consuming resources from the public cloud, but from an internal platform.
+End users experience the same ease of use offered in consuming resources from the public cloud, but from an internal platform.
 An effective private cloud will be able to deliver predictable performance and the ability to modify the performance on demand.
 Based on the diverse and changing growth patterns of multiple applications, the IT team needs the private cloud platform to scale with a great deal of agility.

-- Hybrid Cloud - An internal platform where end users experience the same ease of use offered when consuming public cloud resources — such as Amazon Web Services (AWS) or Microsoft Azure each bring differentiated capabilities that bridge on-premises with the power of multiple clouds.
+An internal platform where end users experience the same ease of use offered when consuming public cloud resources — such as Amazon Web Services (AWS) or Microsoft Azure each bring differentiated capabilities that bridge on-premises with the power of multiple clouds.
 Using a combination of public clouds, on-premises computing, and private clouds in your data center means that you have a hybrid cloud infrastructure.

-- MultiCloud - usage of multiple cloud computing and storage services in a single heterogeneous architecture.
+Usage of multiple cloud computing and storage services in a single heterogeneous architecture.
 This can refer as well to cloud asset distribution, software, applications, et all, across several hosting environments.
 With a typical architecture, utilizing a multicloud environment aims to eliminate the reliance on any single cloud provider.
 It differs from hybrid cloud by referring to multiple cloud services versus multiple deployment modes (public or private).

 While it may appear that a Hyperconverged infrastructure’s architectural design to simplify management of a traditional 3-tier IT stack through a combination of storage, compute, networking, and hypervisor was a tremendous leap forward, it still had room to grow.
 Adding a multicloud environment to create the Hybrid Cloud Infrastructure’s extension of public clouds back into a customer’s data center is the next evolutionary step.

-- Connected to the Data Fabric - an architecture and set of data services that provide consistent capabilities across a choice of endpoints spanning on-premises and multiple cloud environments.
+An architecture and set of data services that provide consistent capabilities across a choice of endpoints spanning on-premises and multiple cloud environments.
 Data Fabric simplifies and integrates data management to excel workloads on only hyperconverged infrastructures to a Hybrid Cloud Infrastructure.

-- Part of the Hybrid Multicloud Experience – combined with the Data Fabric, Hybrid Cloud Infrastructure is elevated to a new experience; bringing together the best of public cloud and private cloud for a consistent user journey.
+Combined with the Data Fabric, Hybrid Cloud Infrastructure is elevated to a new experience; bringing together the best of public cloud and private cloud for a consistent user journey.
 Only organizations with NetApp HCI will be empowered to increase productivity, maintain simplicity, and deliver more services at scale.

-- Partnerships with cloud providers (Google, AWS, and Microsoft) fostering a true degree of choice so the best strategies can be implemented with the right provider.
+Fostering a true degree of choice so the best strategies can be implemented with the right provider.

 The days of silos and months of provisioning time are over - private clouds are responding at the speed of the public cloud.
 Advantage comes with creating a Hybrid Cloud Infrastructure based on frictionless consumption, self-service, automation, programmable APIs, and infrastructure independence.
 This advantage ensures customers can unleash agility and latent abilities in their own organizations to thrive with data.